SimbCo/httpster/README.md

     httpster -p 8080 -d /home/somedir/public_html

+### HTML5 Pushstates

+If you want to run a local site that supports HTML5 Pushstates (aka being able to refresh the page), pass in the option `-s` or `--pushstate`.
+This will map all 4oh4's to the `index.html` you specified as root directory.

 If you have some issue please feel free to add a ticket here.
 If you have any suggestions for features that would make this more useful please feel free to let me know.

 Thanks to @GarthDB for asking for this and making me realize that I needed it too.